AuslinD/Computing-EnvJustice/README.md

 ## The Project

-The full main project has a broader scope, and is exploring the environmental costs of the increasing demand for data centers.
-There may be more files added depending on what kind of figures are needed or helpful for displaying the research done.
+The full main project has a broader scope, and is exploring the carbon and water costs of the increasing demand for data centers.
+My research paper, which can be found in the ResearchPaper folder extensively details my work.
+There may be more files added depending on what kind of figures are needed or helpful for displaying what I've researched.